yiisoft/docs/021-changelog-upgrade.md

 ## Upgrade

-Upgrade guide is created when there is new major version that is not compatible with the previous one.
+Upgrade guide is created when there is a new major version that isn't compatible with the previous one.
 It describes steps necessary to upgrade application code.

 The format is the following: